 Being a closed-loop certification system, only candidates who fulfill the eligibility criteria, have access to most of the useful material from this institute.
-Thus, though project management can really make your resume standout, the certification process can prove to be confusing for most of us.
+Thus, though project management can really make your resume stand out, the PMP® certification process can prove to be confusing for most of us.

-In this article, we will take you through the entire certification process, from checking your eligibility to renewing the PDUs that you have earned.
+In this article, we will take you through the entire PMP® certification process, from checking PMP® certification eligibility criteria to renewing the PDUs that you have earned.

-To be eligible for the certification program, you need to have enough Project management working experience.
+To be eligible for the certification program, you need to have enough Project Management working experience.
+The primary PMP® certification requirements are discussed in detail in the following blocks.

 Secondary degree with at least five years of project management experience with 7500 hours leading and directing projects and 35 hours of project management education.